Arg-LLaDA: Argument Summarization via Large Language Diffusion Models and Sufficiency-Aware Refinement: Introduction

 To address these challenges, we introduce \textbf{Arg‑LLaDA}, a novel large language diffusion framework specifically tailored for argument summarization.
 Rather than generating summaries in a one-shot, greedy fashion, \textbf{Arg‑LLaDA} employs an iterative remasking and regeneration strategy designed to incrementally refine outputs through multiple editing cycles.
-Central to our method is an enhanced span-infilling paradigm \citep{DBLP:journals/corr/abs-2502-09992} by with a flexible mask-remask controller, which allows for multiple masking strategies—such as sentence-level masking, thereby enabling precise and context-aware rewriting of deficient summary segments while preserving global coherence.
+Central to our method is a novel enhanced span-infilling paradigm \citep{DBLP:journals/corr/abs-2502-09992} with a flexible mask-remask controller, which allows for multiple masking strategies—such as sentence-level masking, thereby enabling precise and context-aware rewriting of deficient summary segments while preserving global coherence.
 Additionally, we incorporate a sufficiency-checking module, which detects unsupported, redundant, or logically incomplete spans based on the principle of conclusion reconstructability.
 We validate the effectiveness of our design on the ASE and ArgKP benchmarks.
-Arg‑LLaDA outperforms strong baselines such as Gemini 2.5 and DeepSeek-R1, achieving relative improvements with 7 of 10 metrics best.
-Human evaluation further confirms these gains, with Arg‑LLaDA improving coverage, faithfulness, and conciseness by up to 5.0\%.
-Ablation studies demonstrate that both the iterative refinement and sufficiency diagnosis modules contribute independently to these improvements.
+Arg‑LLaDA outperforms state-of-the-art LLM baselines such as Gemini 2.5 and DeepSeek-R1, achieving relative improvements with 7 of 10 metrics best.
+Human evaluation further validates these gains, with Arg‑LLaDA improving coverage, faithfulness, and conciseness by up to 5.0\% compared to baselines.
+Ablation studies demonstrate that the iterative refinement and sufficiency diagnosis modules contribute orthogonally to model improvements, showing their independent effectiveness.

 In summary, our key contributions are as follows: \emph{(1)} \textbf{Arg‑LLaDA}, a novel self-refinement model that improves argument summaries via sufficiency-guided remasking and iterative generation. \emph{(2)} We empirically validate our approach on benchmark datasets, demonstrating significant improvements in content fidelity, conciseness, and argumentative structure over prior baselines.